 HOW WE STARTED

 Since 2009, the Montezuma School to Farm Project (MSTFP), a program of the Mancos Conservation District in southwestern Colorado, has focused on providing integrated, hands-on, school garden classes in Montezuma County.
 It began with a farm field trip for 40 Mancos students initiated by an AmeriCorps member in 2010.
-In the eight years since those barn doors first opened to local kids, the program has grown to incorporate six school garden programs, professional School Garden Managers, expanded farm field trips summer farm camps, a 2+ acre School Production Area, and a cutting edge curriculum for more than 2,300 students on a weekly basis.
+In the eight years since those barn doors first opened to local kids, the program has grown to incorporate six school garden programs, a 2+ acre School Production Area, and a cutting edge curriculum for more than 2,300 students on a monthly basis.

 WHAT WE DO